MakeSchool-Tutorials/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

     }
 >

 This does exactly what we described above.
-Check for the given identifier (`ShowExistingNote`) and then grab our reference to the `destinationViewController`, which we expect to be a `NoteDisplayViewController`.
+Check for the given identifier (*ShowExistingNote*) and then grab our reference to the `destinationViewController`, which we expect to be a *NoteDisplayViewController*.
 This gives us access to the `note` variable in this controller and finally we can set it to the currently selected note.

 Now what will happen is the note will get set and `didSet` will be called.
 However, the display objects have not yet been created and hence will be nil, so no information can be presented - yet.

 #Calling displayNote()

-Now we'll go back to our `Note Display View Controller` and ensure we call `displayNote` once the view is ready for action, inside of `viewWillAppear`.
+Now we'll go back to our *Note Display View Controller* and ensure we call `displayNote` once the view is ready for action, inside of `viewWillAppear`.

 > [action]
-> Make your `NoteDisplayViewController` code look as follows:
+> Make your *NoteDisplayViewController* code look as follows:
 >
 	import Foundation
 	import UIKit
 	import RealmSwift
-	import ConvenienceKit
 >
 	class NoteDisplayViewController: UIViewController {
 >
 	    @IBOutlet weak var titleTextField: UITextField!
-	    @IBOutlet weak var contentTextView: TextView!
+	    @IBOutlet weak var contentTextView: UITextView!
 >
 	    var note: Note? {
 	        didSet {